geekau/mediastack/individual-apps/README.md

 ```
 Update the ENV file with these details:
 ```
 PUID=1000     <-- Update this value from "id" command PGID=1000     <-- Update this value from "id" command TIMEZONE=Australia/Brisbane
 ```
 Update your local Timezone using this list: [List of tz database time zones - Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 ### Update your VPN Service Provider details for Gluetun to create VPN tunnel.
 Add your VPN service provider details.
-If you don't have a VPN service provider configure, Gluetun will not establish a secure VPN tunnel, and will not allow any network traffic out onto the Internet.
+>If you don't have a VPN service provider configured, Gluetun will not establish a secure VPN tunnel, and will not allow any network traffic out onto the Internet.
 ```
 VPN_SERVICE_PROVIDER=VPN provider name
 VPN_USERNAME=<username from VPN provider>
 VPN_PASSWORD=<password from VPN provider>
 SERVER_REGION=<regions supported by VPN provider>
 ```
+==**All containers are initally configured to sit behind the VPN connection for security / privacy.
+If you want the containers to have direct Internet access, follow the steps in each of the YAML files to change the network configuration, and restart the container.**==

 ## 3 - Set up all of the folders / subfolders:
 ### These should match the FOLDER_FOR choices you used above
 The commands suit the folders defined above in ENV file... i.e. FOLDER_FOR_DOCKER_DATA, FOLDER_FOR_MEDIA, FOLDER_FOR_TORRENTS etc...
 Update the script to your needs.

-### For Linux commands:
+### For Linux hosted data folders:
 If you used the following Linux folders in the ENV file:
 ```
 FOLDER_FOR_DOCKER_DATA=/home/geekau/docker